or scroll for handy tips and a little nostalgia.

 Seal and then allow to cool.
 Store in a cool, dry place.

-Want more old-fashioned pickles, relishes and jam recipes?
+Want more old-fashioned pickles and relishes?

 Choko Pickles